rmwc/rmwc/README.md

 * To utilize the Foundation javascript classes and expose their api for consumption
 * To be as unobtrusive and sensible as possible.
+* To fill the gaps in material-components-web with custom React community driven components.

 ## Installation